VC Cell Therapy Inc.

 Outer Retinal Disorders

-In societies undergoing significant aging, including Japan, retinal degenerative disorders like Retinitis Pigmentosa(RP) and age-related macular degeneration (AMD) are becoming prominent causes of mid-life blindness.
-Therefore, there is an urgent demand for innovative treatment approaches.
-These conditions all involve degenerative changes in the outer retina leading to visual dysfunction, and as such, we categorize them as outer retinal disorders.
-Although the specifics of these diverse retinal disorders vary, they uniformly involve degeneration in the photoreceptors and retinal pigment epithelium (RPE) cells located in the outer retina.
-Progression of these disorders, resulting from the degeneration of photoreceptors and malfunction of RPE cells, is irreversible, and presently, no effective treatments exist.
+In societies undergoing significant aging, retinal degenerative disorders like Retinitis Pigmentosa (RP) and age-related macular degeneration (AMD) are becoming prominent causes of mid-life blindness.
+Although the specifics of these disorders may vary, they uniformly involve degeneration of photoreceptors and retinal pigment epithelium (RPE) cells located at the outer retina (hence collectively referred to as “outer retinal disorders”).
+Progression of these disorders is irreversible, and no effective treatments exist today.
+Therefore, there is an urgent demand for the development of a new, innovative treatment.

 The first sign of this disease is usually night blindness, making it hard to see in dim light.
-This is typically followed by a slow narrowing of vision, which starts from the outer field and moves inwards.
+This is typically followed by slow narrowing of vision, which starts from the outer visual field and moves inward.
 As the disease progresses further, it often results in reduced sharpness of vision and difficulties in distinguishing colors.
 The pace at which these symptoms progress can vary widely among patients, and the sequence in which they appear can also be different.
 For instance, some patients may first notice a decrease in their vision clarity or color discrimination abilities before they experience night blindness.

-What is RPE dysfunction?
+What is “RPE-impaired disease”

 There has been some progress in treating dry AMD, with the recent approval of an anti-complement drug.
 This drug is anticipated to slow down the progression of Geographic Atrophy (GA), a condition associated with dry AMD.
 However, it’s not capable of reversing already lost retinal cells.
+Due to this lack of definitive cure, RPE regenerative therapy, with the potential to reverse visual impairment by directly replacing dysfunctional RPE with healthy cells, is gathring global interest. [see references 1 and 2 for details].

 Reference